sixfourscientific/ncbi-download/ReadMe.md

    }
 ```

-In the examples used earlier the process would be labelled with the following tags:
+In the example used earlier the process would label each input with the following tags:

 #### Without Aliases